ncomputers/neo/README.md

 `scripts/grace_reminder.py` scans tenant subscriptions and enqueues owner alerts when a license is set to expire in 7, 3 or 1 days, or while it remains within the grace window.
 A systemd timer (`deploy/systemd/neo-grace.timer`) runs this helper daily.

+## Billing

+Admins can view their current plan and renewal date at `/billing`.
+The page links to a UPI or gateway URL for self‑serve renewals, and successful payment webhooks automatically extend the license.

 ## PWA

 ```bash